Nomagno/NDS-NetworkedInput/README.md

 - [X] Linux UInput server (Also works in Android under Termux, requires root)
   - Still needs proper rebinding, the source code is a good enough config file at the moment
 - [X] Windows WinUser server
   - Experimental support is here!
+Need testing.
 Same rebinding issue
 - [ ] Reimplement the Android input server (SEE GET STARTED SECTION TO DOWNLOAD OLD ONE)
 - Add extra (New) 3DS & DS Functionality
   - ZL & ZR already work, but need to be implemented in the library